adelphes/android-dev-ext/README.md

 ## Requirements

-You must have [Android SDK Tools](https://developer.android.com/studio/releases/sdk-tools.html) installed.
+You must have [Android SDK Platform Tools](https://developer.android.com/studio/releases/platform-tools.html) installed.
 This extension communicates with your device via the ADB (Android Debug Bridge) interface.
 > You are not required to have Android Studio installed - if you have Android Studio installed, make sure there are no active instances of it when using this extension or you may run into problems with ADB.

 ## Limitations